jonathanjosh31/QikTrailsExtension/README.md

 # QikTrailsExtension
-An extension for QikTrails which helps in providing Trail Credentials
+An extension for QikTrails which helps in providing  free trail Credentials